-- Voice - The amount of time that a user is given to answer a call. - Callback - The amount of time that the application or a user, if the user has the Preview callbacks permission, is given to accept a callback. - E-mail - The amount of time that the application is given to accept an e-mail message.
-This includes the time required to download the e-mail message from the corporate IMAP server.
+- Voice - The amount of time that a user is given to answer a call. - Callback - The amount of time that the application or a user, if the user has the Preview callbacks permission, is given to accept a callback.

+- E-mail - The amount of time that the application is given to accept an e-mail message.
+This includes the time required to download the e-mail message from the corporate IMAP server. - Web collaboration - The amount of time the application is given to accept a Web collaboration contact.
+This includes the time required to download the Web collaboration contact from the corporate web server.

-NOTE: In a custom application, the user might be given the ability to manually accept a callback or e-mail message.
+NOTE: In a custom application, the user might be given the ability to manually accept a callback, e-mail message, or Web collaboration contact.
 In each of these cases, the maximum offer time is the amount of time that the user is given to manually accept the contact.